|Learn about what makes a compassionate community as well discovering a practical framework for creating one.|

 The cities and communities that sign on to become Compassionate Cities and Communities have often begun their work by identifying the issues that are troubling the community and need to be addressed through compassionate action.
 For example, a community may discover a significant issue related to social justice-- for women, for immigrants, or for some other marginalized group.
 Other communities may want to address issues of drug use, gang violence, the lack of equitable healthcare, or the effects of environmental racism.
 Others may decide to work to provide empowerment to youth or to educate their communities about the need for compassion in addressing environmental issues.

 A FRAMEWORK FOR GETTING STARTED

-The Charter for Compassion International has developed a four-part model or framework for building a Compassionate Community.
+The Charter for Compassion has developed a four-part model or framework for building a Compassionate Community.
 In many ways, the model is similar to other models for organizing a community-building effort.
 The objectives of various efforts are usually related to the well-being of the community, e.g., improved healthcare, decreased crime, increased assets for youth, economic improvement, and increased resilience.
-The CCI, too, is interested in the well-being of communities and applauds all of these efforts since many of them do indeed address pain and suffering within the community.
+The Charter, too, is interested in the well-being of communities and applauds all of these efforts since many of them do indeed address pain and suffering within the community.
 The difference in the Charter’s model may be understood as a difference in breadth of perspective and intention.
 Those working to create Compassionate Communities are moved through empathy to compassionate action—a desire to address pain and suffering wherever it occurs--not only in their own communities but in all communities and for all living beings everywhere.
 That perspective is perhaps best articulated by his Holiness, The Dalai Lama: